Interactive whiteboard: Classroom uses

 In some classrooms, interactive whiteboards have replaced traditional whiteboards or flipcharts, or video/media systems such as a DVD player and TV combination.
 Even where traditional boards are used, the IWB often supplements them by connecting to a school network digital video distribution system.
 In other cases, IWBs interact with online shared annotation and drawing environments such as interactive vector based graphical websites.

 Brief instructional blocks can be recorded for review by students — they will see the exact presentation that occurred in the classroom with the teacher's audio input.
 This can help transform learning and instruction.

 Many companies and projects now focus on creating supplemental instructional materials specifically designed for interactive whiteboards.
 One recent use of the IWB is in shared reading lessons.
 Mimic books, for instance, allow teachers to project children's books onto the interactive whiteboard with book-like interactivity.

-Integration with a learner response system
+Learner response system

 Some manufacturers also provide classroom response systems as an integrated part of their interactive whiteboard products.
-Handheld 'clickers' operating via Infrared or Radio signals, for example, offer basic multiple choice and polling options.
+Handheld wireless clickers using infrared or radio signals, for example, offer basic multiple choice and polling options.
 More sophisticated clickers offer text and numeric responses and can export an analysis of student performance for subsequent review.

 By combining classroom response with an interactive whiteboard system, teachers can present material and receive feedback from students in order to direct instruction more effectively or else to carry out formal assessments.
 For example, a student may both solve a puzzle involving math concepts on the interactive whiteboard and later demonstrate his or her knowledge on a test delivered via the classroom response system.
 Some classroom response software can organize and develop activities and tests aligned with State standards.